 - Use the longest password or passphrase allowable by each password system.
 Every character you add makes your password that much more difficult to crack.
 Many computers now have password generators that can help you come up with complex passwords, and store them safely.

-- Always use different passwords for different accounts and devices so that if attackers do guess or steal one password, they will not have access to all of your accounts.
+- Always use different strong and secure passwords for different accounts and devices so that if attackers do guess or steal one password, they will not have access to all of your accounts.

 - Don’t use personal information (e.g., pet’s names, birthdates, anniversaries), dictionary words, or system defaults as your password.
 They are way too easy for criminals to crack.